 - Rescuing audio from damaged carriers.

-- Undertaking discographical research.
+- Undertaking and sharing discographical research.

-- Curating collections of significance.
+- Curating, conserving, and sharing collections of significance.

 Awards are not limited to these initiatives; they are provided as examples only.